 We recommend keeping your tags within a 3” x 3” square, with a max image size of 4” wide x 4” tall.
 We can print larger on the inside of your t-shirts, but anything larger than 4×4” is no longer considered a tag print.
 At that size, we will have to charge you for a separate print location.

 We have 3 stock brand tag inks that we use to maximize print visibility and minimize the risk of the tag print showing through the backside of your shirt.
-Our stock brand tag inks are Pantone colors: Cool Grey 1C, Cool Grey 6C & Cool Grey 11C.
+Our stock brand tag inks are Pantone colors Cool Grey 1C, Cool Grey 6C & Cool Grey 11C.
 For very thin and light colored garments that are partially transparent, the brand tag may be visible on the backside of the garment but we do everything we can to minimize the visibility.

-1. Include the garment size. your brand name or logo, and your website.
+1. Include the garment size, your brand name or logo, and your website.

 4. Adding an RN# to your garment brand tags is pretty rare in the USA.
-An RN # is a Registered Identification Number issued by the United State Federal Trade Commission (when requested) to businesses that manufacture, import, distribute or sell textile, wool or apparel products.
+An RN # is a Registered Identification Number issued by the United States Federal Trade Commission (when requested) to businesses that manufacture, import, distribute or sell textile, wool or apparel products.
 Some clients think they have to include an RN# for FTC regulations, but that is not true.
 Every garment must have a tag that identifies the brand making or selling the shirt.
 The RN # can be used to replace your business name on that tag, but why would anyone do that?
 Wouldn’t you rather use your brand name and get the marketing recognition and value from your brand?
 Yeah, we know.

-Brand tags on sweatshirts requires a more complicated, additional step and higher minimums.
+Brand tags on sweatshirts require a more complicated, additional step and higher minimums.
 Suggested minimum order quantity is 144 pieces when printing custom tags on sweatshirts.
 We can do less, but you’ll end up with additional tags hanging around waiting to be applied to their sweatshirt partner.
 Interested in having Brand Tags printed?